-Each CSI school is required to develop and implement a conflict resolution policy in accordance with the CSI Grievance Policy.
-The conflict resolution process must implement a tiered approach to handling grievances whereby the grievant must first attempt to resolve the issue at the lowest level starting with the individual staff member involved, and may then appeal to the supervisor next in line if the issue is not resolved to the satisfaction of the grievant.
-Generally, this tiered approach proceeds along the following succession:
+Each CSI school is required to develop and implement a conflict resolution or grievance policy in accordance with the CSI Grievance Policy.
+The conflict resolution process must implement a tiered approach of escalation or appeal.
+Generally, this tiered approach proceeds as follows:

+CSI does not typically have the authority to intervene in school-level disputes, and matters that come to CSI's attention outside of the proper escalation process will be re-directed to the school for resolution according to the school's policy.
 CSI may intervene prior to the full exhaustion of the grievance policy where the issue involves a contract violation, safety issue, a student with an IEP or 504 Plan, or any other material violation of state or federal laws or regulations.

-For further details on the development of and requirements for a grievance policy, please review the CSI Grievance Policy available on BoardDocs.
-A sample grievance policy is also available.
+For further details on the development of and requirements for a grievance policy, please review the CSI Grievance Policy and sample school grievance policy linked above.